Wythenshawe Park

 Plus there’s Wythenshawe Hall; a Tudor Manor house which is slowly coming back to life after a fire in 2016.
 The Friends of Wythenshawe Hall hold monthly open days and tours.

-There’s also a farm with a small farm shop.
-Children can do discovery trails, meet the animals, or even be a junior farmer for a day – this last one must be arranged in advance.
+There’s also a farm with a small farm shop, located next to the play area.
+Children can do discovery trails, learn about where food comes from, meet the animals, or even be a junior farmer for a day – this last one must be arranged in advance.
 Just pop in to the farm office.

 Wythenshawe Park is also a great place for cycling with a pump track, BMX tracks and forest trails for different abilities.
 There’s also a mini-road layout complete with roundabout and a skills area for learners.